jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=elytron/mechanism-provider-filtering-sasl-server-factory=<mechanism-provider-filtering-sasl-server-factory name>:read-attribute(name=available-mechanisms)`

 ## syntax of the operation to get the `elytron` `mechanism-provider-filtering-sasl-server-factory` `enabling`
-when set to true no provider loaded mechanisms are enabled unless matched by one of the filters, setting to false has the inverse effect. get the `elytron` `mechanism-provider-filtering-sasl-server-factory` `enabling` attribute.
+when set to 'true' no provider loaded mechanisms are enabled unless matched by one of the filters, setting to 'false' has the inverse effect. get the `elytron` `mechanism-provider-filtering-sasl-server-factory` `enabling` attribute.
 `/subsystem=elytron/mechanism-provider-filtering-sasl-server-factory=<mechanism-provider-filtering-sasl-server-factory name>:read-attribute(name=enabling)`